The Business of Music

 “My father, the senior Marquardt, started the company in 1946,” my new boss said as he led the way through the offices.
 “He taught me the business.
 My mother was my father’s secretary for years, and to be honest, I’m not sure about the tasks a secretary is capable of doing.
 She said you’d need your own space.”
 He stopped in the square hallway adjacent to his office.
 “We’ll figure it out together.”

 A basket of assorted pens and pencils sat next to the smith-corona electric typewriter balanced on the folding card table in the square hallway: my work area.
 Mr. Marquardt promised a secretarial desk and office chair were on the way.
-Unlike the well-appointed furnishings in Mary’s college office, the folding table faced the bathroom door.
+Unlike the well-appointed furnishings in Mary’s office at LJC (Lackawanna Junior College), the folding table faced the bathroom door.
 After the third day, I angled the table toward the opposite corner; it was more appealing to watch who was approaching than entering and exiting the bathroom.
 Mr. Marquardt stopped in his tracks, looked at the new arrangement, and gave me the thumbs-up sign.

 Up to now, I had not developed work-environment standards.
 I was satisfied to have a week’s paid vacation, two sick days, several paid holidays in addition to $2.14 an hour.
 All of this PLUS health insurance benefits!